 1 out of every 9 people worldwide suffers from chronic hunger.
 80 million of them receive assistance from World Food Programme.

-The work of WFP – USA is funded by a comprehensive, multi-faceted fundraising program that has achieved impressive results.
+The work of WFP USA is funded by a comprehensive, multi-faceted fundraising program that has achieved impressive results.
 Encompassing corporate giving, individual giving at all levels, and special events, the program has raised more than $20M annually and is on a deliberate path to systematize its processes and increase goals over the next 3 years.
-As part of its effort, WFP – USA has embarked on a structural reorganization that includes hiring for multiple new positions, including a new Director of Development Operations.
+As part of its effort, WFP USA has embarked on a structural reorganization that includes hiring for multiple new positions, including a new Vice President of Development.

-The ideal Director of Development Operations will have:
+The ideal Vice President of Development will have:

 - 10 years of progressively responsible experience in fundraising or donor-related marketing.

 - Extensive experience in non-profit organizations is preferred; experience in health-related organizations will be considered.

 - Experience planning and managing a functionally diverse development department.